autoplot/documentation/javadoc/org/das2/dataset/ConstantDataSetDescriptor.md

-# org.das2.dataset.ConstantDataSetDescriptorThis class wraps a DataSet to use where DataSetDescriptors are required.
-This
+# org.das2.dataset.ConstantDataSetDescriptor

- trivially returns the wrapped DataSet regardless of the getDataSet parameters.
+This class wraps a DataSet to use where DataSetDescriptors are required.
+This trivially returns the wrapped DataSet regardless of the getDataSet parameters.
  Originally this class was used with Renderers, which needed a DataSetDescriptor for their operation.
 Now that they interact only with DataSets, and this class should not be used with them, use Renderer.setDataSet instead.

-ConstantDataSetDescriptor( org.das2.dataset.DataSet ds )
+# ConstantDataSetDescriptor( org.das2.dataset.DataSet ds )
 Creates a new instance of ConstantDataSetDescriptor

 ***